justlark/lark.gay/content/log/gemini-intro.md

 +++
-title = "The Gemini protocol: Bringing back the old web" description = """The Gemini protocol distills the web down to its essentials, offering a calmer alternative to the modern web that's simple, lightweight, and private by default.""" date = 2024-10-15
+title = "The Gemini protocol: Bringing back the old web" description = "The Gemini protocol distills the web down to its essentials, offering a calmer alternative to the modern web that's simple, lightweight, and private by default." date = 2024-10-15

 [taxonomies]